cdapio/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

     |            |            |            | 65765            |             | 23423           |                    |
     +==============================================================================================================+

-Map "CustomerId" column to "ID" column of output schema, and "Last Update Date" to "Date" column of output schema.
+Map "CustomerId" column to "ID" column of the output schema, and "Last Update Date" to "Date" column of the output schema.
-Normalize "First Name", "Last Name", "Credit Card" and "Billing Address" columns where each column name mapped to "Attribute Type" and value mapped to "Attribute Value" columns of the output schema.
+Normalize "First Name", "Last Name", "Credit Card" and "Billing Address" columns by mapping each column name to "Attribute Type" column and the values to "Attribute Value" column of the output schema.

-The plugin JSON Representation will be:
+The plugin's JSON Representation will be:

     {
         "name": "Normalize",